 While the set-based format is not less verbose, it is significantly easier to get right and maintain.
 It can also be expanded to allow ordered sets of (un)ordered resources.
-In the example below, rscA and
+In the example below, rscA and rscB can both start in parallel, as can rscC and rscD, however rscC and rscD can only start once both rscA and rscB are active.

-Example 6.11.
+Example 6.8.
 Ordered sets of unordered resources